Competency to Stand Trial Evaluations

 1. Be able to plan a legal strategy,

-2. Be able to recall and relate pertinent facts and events, including motives and actions at the time of the offense,
+2. Have the ability to recall and relate pertinent facts and events, including motives and actions at the time of the offense, and

 3. Be able to testify in their behalf and to challenge prosecution witnesses.

-Our comprehensive competency to stand trial evaluations assess:
+Our comprehensive competency to stand trial psychological evaluations assess:

-• Understanding of Legal Proceedings: Ability to grasp charges, potential penalties, courtroom procedures, and roles of legal personnel.
+• Understanding of Legal Proceedings: Ability to understand charges, potential penalties, courtroom procedures, and roles of courtroom personnel.

-• Capacity to Assist Counsel: Ability to communicate effectively with defense counsel, recall pertinent facts, and participate in strategy development.
+• Capacity to Assist Attorney: Ability to communicate effectively with defense attorney, recall pertinent facts, and participate in defense strategy development.

 • Malingering Evaluation: Assessment for potential exaggeration or fabrication of symptoms.